 The APSRC provides a regional forum for communicating research outcomes covering all aspects of solar-related research: PV devices, concentrating solar thermal, deployment & integration, solar heating & cooling as well as solar fuels and chemistry.
 With the theme of information, communication and integration, the conference provides a great opportunity for young researchers and professionals to share knowledge and network with the region’s leading innovators from industry and research institutions.

 The conference also provided a unique opportunity to combine the annual research reviews of Australia’s key solar research groups, representing researchers from around the region.

 The Conference was arranged into four streams where presenters submitted peer-reviewed extended abstracts.

 - Renewable Energy Deployment & Integration

 - Solar Buildings and Solar Heating & Cooling

-Poster Session & networking events will also be incorporated, covering all the research topics above, and will provide an opportunity for solar researchers in the Region to meet and exchange ideas.
-Posters will on display at dedicated sessions during the conference.
+Poster Session & networking events were also incorporated, covering all the research topics above, and provided an opportunity for solar researchers in the Region to meet and exchange ideas.
+Posters were on display at dedicated sessions during the conference.

 There was also be limited financial assistance available for students who required it.